ldericher/fftcgtool/README.md

 ## Usage

 ```
-usage: fftcgtool [-h] [-v] [-l LANG] [-s] {opuses,ffdecks} ...
+Usage: fftcgtool.py [OPTIONS] COMMAND [ARGS]...

   Imports FFTCG cards for TT-Sim.

-optional arguments:
+Options:
-  -h, --help            show this help message and exit
+  -v, --verbose        increase output verbosity  [x>=0]
-  -v, --verbose         increase output verbosity
+  -l, --language LANG  language for imported objects
-  -l LANG, --language LANG
+  -s, --stdout         print the deck files in a zip archive to stdout, skip
-                        language for imported objects
+                       creating JSONs on disk
-  -s, --stdout          print the deck files in a zip archive to stdout, skip creating JSONs on disk
+  --help               Show this message and exit.

-subcommands:
+Commands:
-  Import either an Opus to extend the mod, or import a deck to play right away.
+  ffdecks  Imports Decks from the ffdecks.com API and creates it as a...

-  {opuses,ffdecks}      valid subcommands
+  opuses   Imports Opuses from the square API and creates its elemental...
 ```

 ## Examples